PostgreSQL Performance Tuning: Optimize Your Database Server

 (1 row)

-What this shows is that in the presence of nulls, the IN predicate will only return true or null; never false.
-It follows that NOT IN will only return false or null; never true!
+This shows that in the presence of nulls, the IN predicate will only return true or null – never false.
+It follows that NOT IN will only return false or null – never true!

-When giving a list of constants like that, it is easy to spot when there are nulls and see that the query will never give the desired results.
+When giving a list of constants like that, it is easy to spot when there are nulls and see that the query will never provide the desired results.
 But if you use the subquery version, it is not so easy to see.
-More importantly, even if the result of the subquery is guaranteed to not have any nulls, Postgres won’t optimize it into an Anti Join.
+More importantly, even if the subquery result is guaranteed to have no nulls, Postgres won’t optimize it into an anti join.
 Use NOT EXISTS instead.

 Using EXPLAIN (ANALYZE, BUFFERS)

-If your query never terminates (at least before you lose patience and give up) then you should contact an expert or become an expert yourself to study the simple EXPLAIN plan.
-In all other cases, you must always use the ANALYZE option in order to optimize a query.
+If your query never terminates (at least before you lose patience and give up), you should contact an expert or become an expert to study the simple EXPLAIN plan.
+In all other cases, you must always use the ANALYZE option to optimize a query.

 The most common cause of bad performance is bad estimates.
-If the table statistics are not up to date, Postgres might predict only two rows will be returned, when in fact two hundred rows will be returned.
-For just a scan, this is not important; it will take a little longer than predicted but that’s it.
+If the table statistics are not up to date, Postgres might predict only two rows will be returned when 200 rows will be returned.
+For just a scan, this is not important; it will take a little longer than predicted, but that’s it.

 The real problem is the butterfly effect.
 If Postgres thinks a scan will produce two rows, it might choose a nested loop for a join against it.
-When it gets 200 rows, that’s a slow query; and if it knew there would be that many rows it would have chosen a hash join or perhaps a merge join.
+When it gets 200 rows, that’s a slow query, and if it knew there would be that many rows, it would have chosen a hash join or a merge join.
 Updating the statistics with ANALYZE can fix the problem.

-If there is not enough work_mem for a sort operation, Postgres will spill to disk.
-Since RAM is much faster than disks (even SSDs), this can be a cause of slow queries.
+If there is insufficient work_mem for a sort operation, Postgres will spill to the disk.
+Since RAM is much faster than disks (even SSDs), this can cause slow queries.
 Consider increasing work_mem if you see this.

 demo=# create table t (c bigint);